StrangeButUntrue/micropython-ri5/docs/library/machine.UART.rst

    Initialise the UART bus with the given parameters:

      - *baudrate* is the clock rate.
-     - *bits* is the number of bits per character, 7, 8 or 9.
+     - *bits* is the number of bits per character.
+Can be 8 or 9.
      - *parity* is the parity, ``None``, 0 (even) or 1 (odd).
      - *stop* is the number of stop bits, 1 or 2.

-   Additional keyword-only parameters that may be supported by a port are:

-     - *tx* specifies the TX pin to use.
-     - *rx* specifies the RX pin to use.
-     - *txbuf* specifies the length in characters of the TX buffer.
+     - `timeout` is the timeout in milliseconds to wait for the first character.
+     - `timeout_char` is the timeout in milliseconds to wait between characters.
+     - `flow` is RTS | CTS where RTS == 256, CTS == 512
-     - *rxbuf* specifies the length in characters of the RX buffer.
+     - `read_buf_len` is the character length of the read buffer (0 to disable).

-   On the WiPy only the following keyword-only parameter is supported:

-     - *pins* is a 4 or 2 item list indicating the TX, RX, RTS and CTS pins (in that order).
-       Any of the pins can be None if one wants the UART to operate with limited functionality.
-       If the RTS pin is given the the RX pin must be given as well.
-The same applies to CTS.
-       When no pins are given, then the default set of TX and RX pins is taken, and hardware flow control will be disabled.
-If *pins* is ``None``, no pin assignment will be made.

 .. method:: UART.deinit()